Manta-Network/docs/docs/collator/SetupAndRun.md

 - your internet gateway (router) port forwards 443/ssl traffic arriving on the routers wan interface to your collator node
 - you have certbot installed

-set up ssl port forwarding
+note: cloudflare and route53 examples follow. google `python3-certbot-dns-${your_dns_provider}` for other examples

-- install certbot and a dns validation plugin (note: cloudflare and route53 examples below, google `python3-certbot-dns-${your_dns_provider}` for other examples)
+- install certbot and a dns validation plugin

   <Tabs groupId="os">
   <TabItem value="fedora" label="fedora">